xrsl/cvx/pkg/workflow/defaults/build.md

 4. **Write files:**

-   - Update the CV file with tailored content
+   - Write tailored CV to `src/cv.tex`
-   - Write the cover letter to the appropriate location
+   - Write cover letter to `src/letter.tex`
-   - Ensure all changes are saved to disk
+   - Both files MUST be written - do not skip the cover letter

 5. **Verify accuracy:**